getbubblenow/bubble/docs/dev_vagrant.md

 [Vagrant](https://www.vagrantup.com/) is a popular way to run pre-packaged software on virtual machines like VirtualBox and VMware.

+Bubble uses Vagrant to create a development environment where you can work on the codebase, and build, run and test the API server and frontend webapp.

 # Requirements
 Before starting a Bubble Vagrant box, you'll need install some software if you don't already have it: